liip/LiipImagineBundle/Resources/doc/resolve-cache-images-in-background.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, we have to `install EnqueueBundle`_.
 You have to basically use composer to install the bundle,
 register it to AppKernel and adjust settings.
-Here's the most simplest configuration without any extra dependencies.
+Here's the smallest configuration without any extra dependencies.
 It is based on `filesystem transport`_.

 .. code-block:: yaml